tw2113/tweetQuery/readme.markdown

 		});
 	});

 This will append the resulting twitter data for @tw2113 into a dom element with the ID of "tweets".
+The rest of the options fall back to the defaults mentioned above.